mccutchen/go-httpbin/README.md

 }
 ```

-### GitHub Actions/Workflows
+### GitHub Actions

-This external repository provides a GitHub Action for deploying go-httpbin in workflows:
+The 3rd-party [lfreleng-actions/go-httpbin-action][] action makes a local

-- [lfreleng-actions/go-httpbin-action][]
+go-httpbin instance available to other steps in a GitHub Actions workflow.

 ### Configuration